codersclub/DRKB/network/web/disable_caching/index.md

 \[IIS Manager Screen Shot\]

-Select the \"Home Directory\" tab, and click on Configuration\...:
+Select the \"Home Directory\" tab, and click on Configuration...:

 \[Configuration\]